andrz3y/python-/README.md

 5
 # the count_up_to() function is a generator function that generates a sequence of integers from 1 to n.
 # The yield keyword is used to return each integer one at a time, as the generator is iterated over.
-# The for loop at the bottom of the code block iterates over the generator, printing each integer in the sequence as it is generated.
+# The for loop iterates over the generator, printing each integer in the sequence as it is generated.
 ```
 The main advantage of using a generator instead of a list is that generators are more memory-efficient.
 Because they generate the sequence on-the-fly, they don't need to store the entire sequence in memory at once.
 This makes them ideal for iterating over very large or infinite sequences of values.

+---

+<div style="page-break-after: always;"></div>

 ---
 ## hasattr()

 **hasattr()** is a built-in Python function, not a method.
 It is used to check whether an object has an attribute with a given name.